yourpass/yourpass-api-js-client/README.md

 ### Pass update

-Code below shows how to update new pass.
+Use the following code to update a pass:

 ```javascript
 conts pass = {